pmbrull/pod-api-validator/README.md

-# pod-api-validator
+# Pod API Validator

-Toy example on how we can retrieve data from Solid Pods and validate the resulting RDF using ShEx
+Toy example on how we can retrieve data from Solid Pods and validate the resulting RDF using ShEx.

+* Validation is based on [PyShEx](https://github.com/hsolbrig/PyShEx).
+* Great information regarding ShEx can be found [here](http://book.validatingrdf.com/bookHtml010.html).